• Recipes

 • Salt and Pepper

 How you start depends on what type of spinach you use.
-If you use thawed frozen chopped spinach you'll begin by thoroughly draining the spinach to remove any excess moisture.
-If you use fresh spinach you can either saute it quickly in olive oil or just chop it and use raw.
-I prefer mine sauteed.
+If you use thawed frozen chopped spinach, you'll begin by thoroughly draining the spinach to remove any excess moisture.

 • Refrigerate for 2 to 3 hours before cooking.

 The refrigeration is important to give the patties time to set up so they hold together when cooking.
-If you go straight to the grill after making your patties they will very likely fall apart when you go to flip them.
+If you go straight to the grill after making your patties, they will very likely fall apart when you go to flip them.

 Raw turkey burger patties with spinach and feta.